scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 away are predicted as dissimilar.
 Several methods are possible for this thresholding.

-- **default**: Unless explicitely stated in the `fit` method documentation of the estimator, the threshold is set with the method `set_default_threshold` on the trainset.
+- **At fit time**: The threshold is set with `calibrate_threshold` (see below) on the trainset.
+You can specify the calibration parameters directly in the `fit` method with the `threshold_params` parameter (see the documentation of the `fit` method of any metric learner that learns on pairs of points for more information).
+This method can cause a little bit of overfitting.
+If you want to avoid that, calibrate the threshold after fitting, on a validation set.

-- **manual**: calling `set_threshold` will set the threshold to a particular value.
+- **Manual**: calling `set_threshold` will set the threshold to a particular value.

-- **calibrated**: calling `calibrate_threshold` will calibrate the threshold to achieve a particular score on a validation set, the score being among the classical scores for classification (accuracy, f1 score...).
+- **Calibration**: calling `calibrate_threshold` will calibrate the threshold to achieve a particular score on a validation set, the score being among the classical scores for classification (accuracy, f1 score...).

 See also: `sklearn.calibration`.